Tag: <span>Government</span>

 Commission

 Founded May 21, 1996.
 Disbanded in 2018.
-The Milpitas Sister Cities Commission (SCC) serves as an advisory body to the City Council on matters affecting sister cities relationships, programs, and activities.
+The Milpitas Sister Cities Commission (SCC) served as an advisory body to the City Council on matters affecting sister cities relationships, programs, and activities.

 Former Sister Cities.
 This page will not be updated any longer.